Ready to Get Started?

 We’ll update this section if a new commercial incentive becomes available.

-Thanks to the Inflation Reduction Act, nonprofits and government organizations can now access the 30% Federal Solar Tax Credit through Direct Pay, meaning they receive a cash reimbursement from the IRS after the system is installed and placed in service.
+Thanks to the Inflation Reduction Act, nonprofits and government organizations have access the 30% Federal Solar Tax Credit through Direct Pay.
+This means they are able to receive a cash reimbursement from the IRS after the system is installed and placed in service.

 Historically, nonprofits & government organizations were not eligible for the 30% Solar Investment Tax Credit (ITC) since nonprofits do not have tax liability.
 However, the signing of the Inflation Reduction Act (IRA) expands the 30% incentive to include nonprofits and government organizations through a Direct Pay Reimbursement.
 This is huge news in the solar world, and opens up many more opportunities to expand solar across nonprofit and government-owned roofs!

-📅 Systems must be in service by December 31, 2027 to qualify for the full 30%, subject to the same safe harbor rules as businesses.
+📅 Because of updated legislation in the so called ‘One Big Beautiful Bill,’ this incentive is only here for a limited time.
+Systems must be in service by December 31, 2027 to qualify for the full 30%, subject to the same safe harbor rules as businesses.

 There are many reasons to go green, and several incentives that will save you even more.
 Going solar is a big decision, with a big reward.
 Let us know how we can help you tap into solar incentives and take control of your power this year.